- Charged with coaching the Razorbacks’ field event personnel and multi-event competitors

 Coached athletes to:

 - 87 Arkansas All-Americans

 - Three NCAA records (2012-pole vault, 2013-heptathlon, 2015-pole vault)

 - 2 Bowerman Trophy Nominees (Finalist | Semifinalist)

 - 1 Olympic silver medalist

 Joining the Razorbacks in the fall of 1998, Bryan Compton has proven to Arkansas that he was an invaluable addition for its coaching staff.
-In 22 years of working with the Razorback field event personnel and multi-event competitors, Compton’s student- athletes have earned 86 All-American honors which averages to a little more than four All-Americans a year.
+In 23 years of working with the Razorback field event personnel and multi-event competitors, Compton’s student- athletes have earned 87 All-American honors which averages to nearly four All-Americans a year.
 Additionally under his watch over 20 school records have been set, not including numerous heptathlon marks.

 Compton’s role has grown since he first joined the Razorback staff and in the fall of 2012 he was charged with coaching all of the field and multi-event competitors.
 Prior to the change his main focus had been the vertical jumps, throws and assisting with the multis.

 Compton’s success continued into 2017 as his athletes helped Arkansas secure two more SEC titles and two top ten finishes at the NCAA Championships while adding four All-Americans in the pole vault.